pouchdb/pouchdb-server/README.md

 Please make your changes on a separate branch whose name reflects your changes, push them to your fork, and open a pull request!
 I haven't defined a formal styleguide, so please take care to maintain the existing coding style.

+### Fauxton

+The custom Fauxton theme, with the PouchDB Server name and logo, are kept [in a Fauxton fork](https://github.com/nolanlawson/couchdb-fauxton) for the time being.

 ## Contributors